-For simplicity, when analyzing the cases with an arbitrary number of repeaters, we do not bring the memory coherence time into an analytical expression Eq.~(\ref{eq:reps-syn}).
-However, we should keep in mind that the described scheme, despite its efficiency in saving {\it freshness} of the generated entanglements, cannot overcome the limit imposed by the distance between the end nodes of $\lesssim0.5v\tau_{\mathrm{mem}}$.
-Otherwise, the entangled memories would degrade during a photon travel time of about $2L/v/(r+1)+\tilde{n}L/v$ ($2L/v/(r+1)$ as in the no-repeater case.
-There is also the time of about $\tilde{n}L/v$ while the C-nodes wait for the confirmation that the end nodes are ready for entanglement swapping and while the entanglement swapping proceeds.
+For simplicity, when analyzing the cases with an arbitrary number of repeaters, we do not account for the memory coherence time in analytical expression Eq.~(\ref{eq:reps-syn}).
+However, one should keep in mind that despite its efficiency in saving {\it freshness} of the generated entanglements, the described scheme cannot overcome the limit imposed by the distance between the end-nodes, i.e., $L\lesssim0.5v\tau_{\mathrm{mem}}$.
+Otherwise, the entangled memories would degrade during the photon travel time of about $2L/v/(r+1)+\tilde{n}L/v$, as in the no-repeater case.

-Equation~\eqref{eq:reps-syn} was derived in the limit when the probability of photon loss in a quantum channel is very low.
-In this case, the most probable outcome of generation attempt is a failure and the outcomes whose duration is longer than $3L/\left(v\left(r+1\right)\right)+L/v$ are negligible.
-However, plots in Fig.~\ref{fig:rep-res-syn} show that this assumption is also applicable in the cases of relatively short distances between the end-nodes, of about $\gtrsim 1$ km.
+Eq.~\eqref{eq:reps-syn} was derived in the limit when the probability of photon loss in a quantum channel is very low.
+In this case, the most probable outcome of the generation attempt is a failure, and the outcomes whose duration is longer than $3L/(v(r+1))+L/v$ are negligible.
+However, plots in Fig.~\ref{fig:rep-res-syn} show that this assumption is also applicable in the cases of relatively short distances between the end-nodes, i.e., $L \simeq 1$ km.
 The minor discrepancies between Eq.~\eqref{eq:reps-syn} and the numerical simulations are caused by the lack of path optimization notifying signal sent to the C-node from the nodes generating elementary links.
 In other words, we assume that the notification is sent only by the node that is closer to the C-node.
-Thus, the time delay between the Barrett-Kok protocol operation while generating the elementary links instead of $L/v$ should be less at least by about $L/v/(r+1)$.
-Taking into account that we also simulate cases when $r+1\neq2^l$, $l\in\mathcal{N}$, consequently, C-node is not exactly in the middle of the chain.
+Thus, the time delay between the Barrett-Kok protocol operation while generating the elementary links instead of $L/v$ should be smaller by at least $L/v/(r+1)$.
+When we simulate cases when $r+1\neq2^l$, $l\in\mathcal{N}$, the C-node is not exactly in the middle of the chain.
 A more precise version of Eq.~\eqref{eq:reps-syn} is significantly more complicated.
 Thus we keep the current form, which gives the single swapping round duration $0.5L/v$ as in the case $r+1=2^l$, $l\in\mathcal{N}$.
 In the current implementation of our simulations, we add $L/v$ delay between plain SeQUeNCe’s swapping protocol operation rounds to account for the delays due to the C-node notifying nodes about all the elementary links generation attempts.